 The insecurity of an irregular income is the freelancer’s biggest worry, especially if you’re giving up the comfort of a pay day and sick leave.
-Of course, this is still based on the notion that employment offers any security in the first place.
-When redundancies are common and there’s no longer a job for life, that safe haven seems more myth than fact.
+However, the world of employment offers less security than it once did, and the ‘gig economy’ implies that the majority of workers will be freelance in the future.

-While there’s certainly a lack of fixed employment in freelancing, that’s part of the adventure.
-Any number of opportunities or disappointments could be just around the corner.
-If you feel nervous but excited about not knowing where you’ll be in twelve months, freelancing could be ideal for you.
-If that notion makes you feel vaguely queasy, stick with employment.
-A love of unpredictably is essential to the freelance life.
+There’s certainly a lack of fixed employment in freelancing, but that’s part of the adventure, because a world of opportunities or disappointments could always be just around the corner.
+If you feel nervous but excited about not knowing where you’ll be in twelve months, then freelancing could be ideal for you.
+If that notion triggers a paralysing dread, stick with employment.
+A tolerance for unpredictably is essential to the freelance life.

-Two financial safety nets can help in the decision to jump.
-Firstly, you can try moonlighting as a freelance and see if you can build up some work and contacts.
-This will mean long evenings, working weekends, and some serous juggling.
-If you have work lined up and client good will after a few months, you’ll feel better about making the definitive step.
+- Try moonlighting as a freelancer and see if you can build up some work and contacts.
+This will mean long evenings, working weekends, and some serious juggling.
+If you have work lined up and positive client feedback after a few months, you’ll feel better about making the definitive step.

-Secondly, if you have time to prepare, saving up a nest egg helps.
-Work out how much money you’ll need to survive for a month.
-Save up that amount, and use it if that rainy day comes.
+- If you have time to prepare, saving up a ‘nest egg’ helps.
+Work out how much money you’ll need to survive for a month, save that, and use it if that rainy day comes.
 Chances are you won’t need it, but you’ll feel braver knowing the safety net is there before you jump.

 When to Leave

-Work out what you have to lose as your final decision tool.
-If freelancing doesn’t work out, would you suffer?
-When the idea of failing completely as a freelancer is more appealing than staying where you are, it’s time to give freelancing a go.
+As your final decision tool, figure out what you have to lose.
+If freelancing doesn’t work, how would you suffer?
+When the idea of failing completely as a freelancer is more appealing than staying where you are, then it’s time to give freelancing a go.
 The consequences could be far better than you imagine.